FelTris/durf/README.md

 We provide example scripts for training with CARLA and Waymo data in `scripts/`.
 Change the paths to where you put the data on your system.
-[Gin](https://github.com/google/gin-config) configuration files are provided for each dataset in `configs`.
+[Gin](https://github.com/google/gin-config) configuration files are provided for each dataset in `configs/`.
 To evaluate or render your own trajectory we provide jupyter notebooks in `notebooks/`.

 ## Citation